Intaglio Printmaking: Rosin-Wash Resist Research and Demonstration

 This body of research began in 2015 and is on-going currently with new developments every year.
-What began as an accident during the chemical process of etching, became an obsessive curiosity to develop and explore.
+What began as an accident during the chemical process of etching, became an obsessive curiosity which I developed and explored in the following years.
 While at Colorado State University, I have been able to dedicate hundreds of hours to create a predictable and replicable methodology that can be utilized in any printshop.
 The first major presentation of this research was at MAPC: Go West: The Collaborative Turn, a printmaking conference hosted at the University of Wyoming in Larimer, WY.
 I was invited to present in a two-hour time slot during the second day of the conference.

 During and after the two-hour demonstration many printmakers asked inquisitive questions and stated praise for the originality of the research.
 Through this presentation and Q and A session, new ideas were generated to take the research further during the past two years.
 The Rosin Wash method currently has a solidified outline of a predictable methodological approach to creating a wide variety of lines and linear qualities.
 The goal is to finish the research by the fall of 2020 and present the written methodological approach for publication.
 If you have specific questions about the application and method of this new technology, I am happy to answer them via email.